farhan2804/farhan2804/README.md

 </div>

-- 🔭 I’m currently working at [IBM](https://www.linkedin.com/company/ibm/) as a Senior Frontend Engineer.
+- 🔭 I’m a recent graduate and a MERN stack developer.
-- 🌱 I’m passionate about Software Engineering.
+- 🌱 I’m passionate about Software Engineering and Software Development.
-- 🏆 I'm striving to increase my [GitHub stats rating](#🏆-my-stats) by contributing to [open source](https://opensource.com/resources/what-open-source).
+- 🏆 I’m striving to enhance my skills and knowledge in these areas.
+- 📺 I’m working on growing my presence on YouTube and Instagram, where I teach web development and more.
-- ⚡ Fun fact: I read books, play Badminton and Football.
+- ⚡ Fun fact: I enjoy reading books and playing football.

 <div align="center">